mrstruijk/Obsidian_QuickAdd_JavaScript/Obsidian_QuickAdd_JavaScript.md

 You can even duck out of adding either field (with escape).
 However, in future versions I'd want to make it a little nicer, because it throws some error messages when you do.

 The option to add multiple 'related' notes could be nice as well.

+I now have another version that simply puts the MOC and the related fields into an existing note.
+It needs to have the same properties in the note, and also have the blank space (thus extra important to have Linter not remove those).

+[^1]: (The shown syntax is a little off: `selectSourceFile` and `value` should be in reverse order, like this: `selectedNote`).